 Looking for wholesome family fun this June long weekend?
 You’re in for a treat.
 Central Coast farmers are opening their gates and welcoming you into their paddocks in celebration of the annual Central Coast Harvest Festival.
-You can shake pecans from the tree in Somersby, plant seedlings in Mangrove Mountain, cuddle chooks in Kulnura and clamber aboard tractors in Peats Ridge.

 But first, a tip: don’t delay buying tickets.
 We’ve already snapped a few up, and the rest are sure to go super quick.